dimaxweb/restaraunt-management-system/README.md

 ### Design Patterns
 We used following design patterns to make our architecture decoupled and adaptable for change

-1. Abstract Factory : AbstractRestaurantFactory class
+1. Abstract Factory : AbstractRestaurantFactory class.
-2. Mediator (Kitchen Class)
+2. Mediator  - Kitchen Class , simplify and decouple communication between actors
 3. EventEmitter/ Observer : provided by node itself , notify listeners about order completed

 ### Testing